-Who wouldn’t want to dive in the Maldives?
+With thousands of islands and fringing reefs to explore, these are the best liveaboards in the Maldives.
 This island chain is the ultimate dive destination for those who love to explore the warm waters of the Indian Ocean in search of wonderful marine life.
 From manta rays to great pelagic fish to thriving coral reefs, the Maldives is paradise.

 In between dives, guests can kayak, snorkel, practice yoga, and go on land excursions.
 Nitrox is included in the price of each liveaboard trip.